jellycat-js/jellycat/README.md

 <jc-sample template="custom"></js-sample>
 ````

-all templates element in file will be passed to define method will be accesable with drawTemplate method during the render lyfecycle of the component.
+all templates element in file will be passed to define method will be accesable with drawTemplate method since the render lyfecycle of the component.

 ```js
 export default class Sample extends JcComponent